Alternative Wedding rings | guide to choosing your perfect wedding ring

 Tell us a bit about yourself and your business Cyrilyn Silver.

-“I’m Cyrilyn and I run workshops for people wanting to make their own wedding rings, as well as hen parties, bridesmaids experience day and corporate team days from my workshop in Chilwell on the edge of Nottingham.
+“I’m Cyrilyn and I run workshops for people wanting to make their own alternative wedding rings, as well as hen parties, bridesmaids experience day and corporate team days from my workshop in Chilwell on the edge of Nottingham.

 I’m absolutely obsessed with the whole wedding ring-making experience.
 Not only because you can make some beautiful wedding rings, as a complete beginner, but also because the whole experience is so very special and romantic.